There’s an expression friends around here have been using recently – “Because Asheville.”

 There are many happenings and serendipitous occurrences I could give you to illuminate the meaning of “because Asheville.”

-– just because it’s mine – even though I am living in Appalachia and there is nothing even remotely Italian about the house (or me, for that matter.)
-I just like the way it sounds.
+I called it Casa Mia just because it’s mine, even though I am living in Appalachia and there is nothing even remotely Italian about the house (or me, for that matter.)
+I just like the cosy way it sounds.

-I would not have met Tom because I would not have met Jo, a German rugby-playing architect turned landscape gardener for the Methodist missionaries who works across the street from casa mia.
+I would not have met Tom because I would not have met Jo, the German rugby-playing- architect-turned-landscape-gardener-for-missionaries across the street from Casa Mia.

-Ten years ago, the kids and I picked our first home in Asheville for its views –
+Ten years earlier, the kids and I picked our first home in Asheville for its views –

 a little ranch house, perched on an acre of hillside